kubernetes-hy/kubernetes-hy.github.io/pages/part1.md

 ## Volumes Part 1 ##

 Storage in Kubernetes is **hard**.
-In part 1 we will look into a very basic method of using a storage and return to this topic later.
+In part 1 we will look into a very basic method of using storage and return to this topic later.
 Where almost everything else in Kubernetes is very much dynamic, moving between nodes and replicating with ease, storage does not have the same possibilities.

 There are multiple types of volumes and we'll get started with two of them.